icplayer/icplayer/addons/AudioPlaylist/documentation.md

 ## Description
 The Audio Playlist addon allows users to create a list of sounds and play them.
 This addon works on all common browsers.
-For Internet Explorer 9 you have to use mp3 format, for others ogg format.
 <div style="border:1px solid Tomato; padding:5px; margin-bottom:21px;">
 Note: It's recommended to use files with <a href="http://en.wikipedia.org/wiki/Bit_rate">bitrate</a> 64 kb/s or higher.
 Files with lower quality could have difficulties with reproduction.
 </div>